des1re10/CIP-XXXX-Three-Factor-Governance-Voting-System-for-Cardano/Three-Factor Governance Voting System for Cardano.md

 2. Wallet Splits
    - Can inherit parent wallet's time multiplier if UTXO lineage is proven
-   - Base weight automatically set to 0 when inheriting time multiplier
+   - Base weight and ADA weight proportionally distributed
    - Only applies to transferred amounts
    - New incoming funds start at 0 multiplier